matron2017/Algorithm-project/Algorithm_project/readme.txt

 (because 10 % is paid as tax to x), town v2's total net tax is 5 (because 10 % of 5 is rounded down to zero).
 Town x's total net tax is 19 (20 + 1 from v1 (and 0 from v2) = 21, from which 10 % (rounded
 down to 2) is paid to m, which makes 19 in total for x's total net tax).

+A road always goes directly between two towns, and it can be travelled in either direction.
+The length of a road is the same as the distance (euclidean) between the towns rounded down to an integer

+A route is a series of roads, which are “connected” so that the next road starts from the town where the previous one ends.
+The length of a route is the sum of the lengths of the roads it contains.
+A route cannot directly return using the same road that was used to arrive to a town.

+A route has a cycle, if while travelling the route you arrive again to a town through which the route has already passed

+When the program is run, it waits for commands explained below.
+The commands, whose explanation mentions a member function, call the respective member function of the Datastructure class (implemented by students).
+Some commands are completely implemented by the code provided by the course.
+If the program is given a file as a command line parameter, the program executes commands from that file and then quits.
+The operations below are listed in the order in which we recommend them to be implemented (of course you should first design the class taking into account all operations).

 Commands of the code explained: